ibnHatab/web-midi/README.md

  Web MIDI API on [W3C](http://webaudio.github.io/web-midi-api/)

 ## Implementation details

 Obtaining Access to MIDI Devices implemented as Task to bind it nicely to promises returned by `requestMIDIAccess()`, `open()` and `close()` methods.

 The `onstatechange` of MIDIAccess object fire task provided to `WebMidi.requestMIDIAccess` in parameters hash.

 `WebMidi.open` on output device bind it with `Signal.mailbox` of `MidiMessage`.

 All events from input deviced multiplexed on two input `Signal`: `WebMidi.channel` and `WebMidi.system`.

 Channel messages coreponds to Note events and have arout 20ms jitter time until become sensible to processing delay.
 System messages can be handled in 1s message loop.
 When opening input device please give it `WebMidi.channel` as `port` parameter.

+There is possibility to butch MIDI events out to the system by declaring `mailbox` as list of MidiMessages.
+Then you can select all events for next tick and send them in one `Task`.